IdentiCyte/IdentiCyte/README.md

 To download IdentiCyte either click the green 'Clone or download' button and download zip, then extract the contents into a convenient directory.

-Using git, copy the command below into the command line
+Alternatively, for git, copy the command below into the command line
 > git clone https://github.com/IdentiCyte/IdentiCyte.git \path\to\destination

 #### Requirements and Dependencies